vrettasm/PyCamcoil/README.md

 11   Q  55.71748  29.58952  176.10200  8.20326  4.35074  120.44640
 ```

-To see the help type:
+To see the full help information, type:

     $ python3 camcoil.py --help